abbott567/blog/src/posts/a-look-at-the-new-wai-aria-1-3-draft/content.md

 You can [read about the comment role in the 1.3 draft](https://w3c.github.io/aria/#comment).

 #### The Mark Role
-Using `role="mark"` will be like a digital highlighter, pointing out important text for reference.
+Using the mark role, or `role=mark` will be like a digital highlighter, pointing out important text for reference.

-Currently, highlighting is often just done using a `<mark>` or `<span>` element and CSS styling, which means the importance of it is missed by assistive technologies.
+Currently, highlighting is often just done using a mark element (`<mark>`), or span element (`<span>`), combined with CSS styling.
+This means the importance of it is missed by assistive technologies.

-I expect that if the mark role becomes part of the final version of WAI-ARIA 1.3, then in future the `<mark>` element will come to have an implicit role of 'mark'.
+I expect that if the mark role becomes part of the final version of WAI-ARIA 1.3, then in future the mark element will come to have an implicit role of 'mark'.
 But, at the moment it's purely decorative.

 The following is an example of how you'll be able to use the mark role based on the proposals in the 1.3 draft.
-I have used it on a `<span>` element, just to highlight how we would use it as an explicit change.
-But, technically, using `<mark role="mark">` would be more semantically correct, it just looks weird in an example, as the role *should* be implicit at some point.
+I have used it on a span element, just to highlight how we would use it as an explicit change.
+But, technically, using a mark element with a mark role, or `<mark role="mark">`, would be more semantically correct, it just looks weird in an example, as the role *should* be implicit at some point.

 ```html
 <p>